-Similar to the population assembly plots, there is a very clear correlation between the complexity of ecosystems and the time to reach maximum diversity as shown in figures 3.1.3 and 3.1.4.
-The aforementioned substitution hypothesis can also explain the results of the diversity data.
+Similar to the population assembly plots, there is a very clear correlation between the complexity of ecosystems and the time to reach maximum diversity as shown in figures 3.1.3 (gamma diversity) and 3.1.4 (beta diversity).
+In Figure 3.1.4, the elevated beta diversity for low p simulations suggests that there is more variability on which species effectively can colonize and persist on a given island community.
+This variability is consistent with the reduced speed of community assembly shown above (Figure 3.1.1) The aforementioned substitution hypothesis can also explain the results of the diversity data.
 Ontogenetic generalists that are specialists on the stage level are more likely to undergo secondary extinctions which thereby affects the overall diversity of the ecosystems.

-VARIED INTERACTION ECOSYSTEMS
+VARIED INTERACTION TYPES

-For the purpose of this paper, the communities examined in these results and the figures generated by them all had species richness of 200.
+For the purpose of this paper, the communities examined in these results and the figures generated by them all had initial species richness of 200.
 These were selected in order to best represent the effects of the various interaction types on a community’s time to assembly.
-At lower levels of initial richness, communities were too small to study after equilibrating, given the considerations of the model.
+At lower levels of initial richness, equilibrates communities were determined to be too small to study after equilibrating.

-The figures generated in this section display data relative to the persistence of the mainland and island at specific timepoints throughout the simulation.
-Figure 1 provides a visual aid in order to interpret these results, and determine what point each graph is referring to.
-It is also a representative of the general trend in mainland and island persistence reflected in the majority of communities throughout the duration of their assembly.
-Except in certain conditions, a majority of mainland communities experienced a significant decrease in persistence upon reaching equilibrium, and many of the island communities were able to achieve a similar level of persistence to the equilibrated mainland, within the time constraints of the simulation.
+The figures in this section display data relative to the persistence of the mainland and island at specific timepoints throughout the simulation.
+Figure 1 provides a visual aid in order to interpret these results, and determine what timepoint in the simulation each graph is referring to.
+It is also a representative of the general trend in mainland and island community diversity reflected in the majority of communities throughout the duration of their assembly.
+Except in certain conditions, a majority of mainland communities experienced a substantial decrease in number of species persisting upon reaching equilibrium, and many of the island communities were able to achieve a similar level of persistence to the equilibrated mainland.

-Figure 2 shows the shift in the balance of interaction types over the simulation’s runtime for a mainland of 100 percent connectance.
-Plot 1 shows the shift in the balance of interaction types between the beginning and end of the mainland’s path to equilibrium.
-Plots 2, 3, and 4 show the balance of interaction types at 33, 66, and 99 percent respectively, with respect to the island’s assembly.
-Plot 5 shows the shift in the balance of interaction types between the mainland’s start and the island’s end, or points 1 and 4 on Figure 1.
+Figure 2 shows the mean shift in the balance of interaction types over the simulation’s runtime for a mainland of 100 percent connectance.
+Within Figure 1, Subplot 1 shows the shift in the balance of interaction types between the beginning and end of the mainland’s path to equilibrium.
+Subplots 2, 3, and 4 show the balance of interaction types at 33, 66, and 99 percent respectively, with respect to the island’s assembly.
+Subplot 5 shows the shift in the balance of interaction types between the mainland’s start (Figure 1, point 1) and the island’s end (Figure 1, point 4).

-Plot 1 shows that, upon equilibrating, the mainland experiences a major shift in the balance towards mutualistic interactions.
-Plots 2, 3, and 4 show that the community on the island rapidly reaches a similar balance of interactions to the mainland at point 2 on Figure 1, and then remains there until the simulation ends.
-This suggests that species participating in largely mutualistic interactions provided stability to the community, while species primarily participating in competitive and exploitative interactions were eliminated.
+Subplot 1 shows that, upon equilibrating, the mainland experiences a major shift in the balance towards mutualistic interactions.
+Subplot 2, 3, and 4 show that the community on the island rapidly reaches a similar balance of interactions to the mainland at point 2 on Figure 1, and then remains there until the simulation ends.
+This suggests that species participating in largely mutualistic interactions provided stability to the community, while species primarily participating in competitive and exploitative interactions were lost from the community.